Graduate Academic Policies

 Grading Scale

 Grades are used as a quantitative measure to indicate a student’s academic progress.
-Monroe College transcripts of graduate students record letter grades.
+Monroe University transcripts of graduate students record letter grades.
 Each letter grade has a numerical value (on a 4 point scale), and a numerical average range (on a 100% scale).
 The King Graduate School grading scale is as follows:

 Grade | Value | Definition |